Haskayne School of Business: Inter-Collegiate Business Competition (ICBC)

 The Haskayne School of Business has for years dominated the Inter-Collegiate Business Competition (I.C.B.C), hosted annually by Queen's University.
-For much of the competition's history, teams representing Haskayne have come out on top by winning first place in the majority of the competition's case study categories, which include accounting, business policy, debate, ethics, finance, human resources, marketing, and MIS, with the Haskayne School having won more than twice the competitions that the host school, and closest rival Queen's University has won.
+For much of the competition's history, teams representing Haskayne have come out on top by winning first place in the majority of the competition's case study categories, which include accounting, business policy, debate, ethics, finance, human resources, marketing, and MIS, with the Haskayne School having won more than twice the competitions that the host school and closest rival Queen's University has won.
 Many notable Haskayne alumni have competed as members of its ICBC teams including Naheed Nenshi and Gary Mar.

 Jeux du Commerce West

-In 2011, the Haskayne School of Business sent their first ever team to Jeux du Commerce West (JDCW), a regional business competition held in rotating host schools within Western Canada.
-This competition offers a wide variety of competitions ranging from sport, to debate, to academic cases and includes a major charity component.
-In 2011, with a half delegation, the Business Strategy case team won second place, marking the team’s entry into the competition.
-Following, in 2012, Haskayne sent a full delegation to the event, securing a total of 10 medals and third place as "Faculty of the Year."
+In 2011, the Haskayne School of Business sent their first-ever team to Jeux du Commerce West (JDCW), a regional business competition held in rotating host schools within Western Canada.
+This competition offers a wide variety of competitions ranging from sports, to debate, to academic cases and includes a major charity component.
+In 2011, with a half-delegation, the Business Strategy case team won second place, marking the team’s entry into the competition.
+In 2012, Haskayne sent a full delegation to the event, securing a total of 10 medals and third place as "Faculty of the Year."

-Haskayne Alumni

 Notable alumni

 With more than 18,000 total graduates, there are a number of notable members in the Haskayne School of Business Alumni Chapter.
-These include a number of corporate presidents and CEOs, political commentators, and the current Mayor of the City of Calgary, 1993 Bachelor of Commerce graduate Naheed Nenshi.
+These include a number of corporate presidents and CEOs, political commentators, and politicians: